xieyuheng/inner/topic/category-theory/category-theory-for-programmers.md

 We can view category as generalized preorder, in which homset can have more elements.

-- Xie: This generalization means, we can have different proofs of the relation `pre_t`.
+- Xie: This generalization means, we can have different proofs of the relation `Pre`.

 Monoid is like pre-group.